RoSPA Health and Safety Awards

 Q: What if we would like feedback on our submission?

-A: Provision of brief feedback is included within the Sector Award entry fee.
-Feedback can also be provided for Achievement Award entries for an extra £200+VAT (RoSPA Members) and £220+VAT (Non-Members).
+A: Provision of feedback is included within the Sector Award entry fee.
+Feedback can also be provided for Achievement Award entries for an extra £231+VAT (RoSPA Members) and £259+VAT (Non-Members).

-This should be indicated when you first register to enter.
-Later requests will incur an additional charge as the submission will need to be assessed a second time.
+This should be indicated when you first register.
+Feedback is generated when your entry is assessed, and therefore cannot be requested for entries that have already been assessed or had a result confirmed, unless a full grade review reassessment (option 2) is purchased.
 The feedback reflects the relative strengths and weaknesses in the submission, as observed by RoSPA's expert assessors.

 Q: We think the advised award result is incorrect.
 What should we do?

 A: You will need to submit a formal Grade Review Request.
-These will be considered after the initial judging phase has been completed, in April.
-Presentation of awards for entries requesting Grade Review will normally be deferred from the May ceremonies to the RoSPA Scotland ceremony in September or alternatively any award can be posted.
+These will be considered after the initial judging phase has been completed in March.
+Presentation of awards for entries requesting Grade Review will normally be deferred to postal dispatch.

-Grade Review Requests must be received in writing within 5 working days of result notification.
-A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following Review options:
+Grade Review Requests must be received in writing within five working days of result notification.
+A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following review options:

 A Grade Review Request may result in the previously advised award level being promoted, remaining the same or being demoted.
+Please be aware that a grade reviews are conducted outside of the published schedule for confirmation of results, and may mean your award is not eligible to be included in our presentation events.
 As with all entries in the scheme, RoSPA reserves the right to vary the grade awarded if information is later received that would have affected the grade if known at the time of initial assessment.

 Q: If our application is successful, when will our award be presented?